Role of women in the democratization of South Korea: Problems

-The evolution of sexual violence legislation reveals the dynamic interaction between social movements and the legal system.
-According to Doug McAdam's political process theory, KWAU used the political opportunity window to promote the enactment of the "Special Law on Punishment for Sexual Violence Crimes", introducing the core principle that non-consent constitutes a crime.
+The evolution of sexual violence legislation reveals the dynamic interaction between the social movements and the legal system.
+According to Doug McAdam's political process theory, the KWAU used the political opportunity window to promote the enactment of the "Special Law on Punishment for Sexual Violence Crimes", introducing the core principle that non-consent constitutes a crime.
 Data from the Korean Institute of Criminology show that between 2003 and 2008, the conviction rate for sexual assault cases increased from 12% to 31%.
 This process confirms that the law is not only a goal of struggle, but also a tool for reshaping social cognition and collective action.

 The media campaign rewrote the rules of public visibility for the issue of sexual violence.
-After the 2021 "Deserter Pursuit" exposed the military sexual assault scandal, the number of sex crime reports increased sharply in a single month.
-Framework analysis shows that the film replaced the individual victim framework with a systematic narrative of state failure, validating the theory of unjust framework.
+After the 2021 series Deserter Pursuit exposed the military sexual assault scandal, the number of sex crime reports increased sharply in a single month.
+Framework analysis shows that the series replaced the individual victim framework with a systematic narrative of state failure, validating the theory of unjust framework.
 However, the backlash from conservative media on the grounds of damaging the national image reveals that the campaign media both challenges the legacy of authoritarianism in the process of democratization and is constrained by the market logic of neoliberalism.